Laci1953/Cowgol_on_CP_M/README.md

 The Cowfe, Cowbe and Cowlink source files were taken from the output of a Cowgol build made on Cygwin / Windows.

+These are huge programs; as an example, the Cowfe assembler file that was built as the output of compiling Cowfe, has around 20000 lines of code.

 I just renamed some files, to be compatible with the CP/M file name standards, and to avoid duplicates ( e.g. "types.coh" ).

 The COWFE, COWBE and COWLINK executables that I used were customized to allocate some of the objects in the extended RAM memory space, making thus possible the compiling by avoiding the "out-of-memory" error.